8 Important German Gestures and Body Language Tips to Keep You Out of Trouble

-Germans might not be known for emphatic hand gestures, but they do use them!
-Be sure to practice those on this list whenever you get a chance.
-You don’t want to unwittingly offend anyone!
+Germans might not be known for emphatic hand gestures, but they do use them.

 Here are some of the most important German gestures that you need to know about and a couple of familiar gestures to make sure you avoid while in the land of bratwurst, Prinzregententorte (a Bavarian torte with chocolate and buttercream) and some of the best beer in the world!